What is the Affordable Care Act?

 Using the authority provided by the ACA the Nevada State Legislature voted to expand Medicaid coverage and create a state-based health insurance marketplace.
-The Silver State Health Insurance Exchange (SSHIE, or “the Exchange”) was thereby established to:
+The Silver State Health Insurance Exchange (SSHIX, or “the Exchange”) was thereby established to:

 - Facilitate the purchase and sale of qualified health plans in the individual market in Nevada;